ManuelJG1999/NFT-MarketPlace/README.md

 **Core Functionalities:**

-Minting NFTs:
+1.Minting NFTs:
 Users can create NFTs and set an initial price.
 Each token has a unique identifier.

-Buying NFTs:
+2.Buying NFTs:
 Anyone can buy NFTs listed for sale by sending the required Ether to the contract.

-Listing and Canceling Sales:
+3.Listing and Canceling Sales:
 Owners of NFTs can list their tokens for sale by specifying a price.
 They can also cancel the sale.

-Marketplace Pausing:
+4.Marketplace Pausing:
 The owner can pause and unpause the marketplace, temporarily halting certain activities for emergency situations.

-Emergency Withdrawals:
+5.Emergency Withdrawals:
 The owner can withdraw all contract funds in case of emergency, but only when the contract is paused.

 **Reasoning Behind the Design**